Additivity of derived limits in the Cohen model: A Local Partition Result in Cohen Extensions

 \section{A Local Partition Result in Cohen Extensions}

-We now extract a partition result in Cohen extensions which is essentially proven in section 6 of \cite{SVHDLwLC} and will allow us to create type $II$ trivializations of families to sets with sufficiently many Cohen reals.
+We now extract a partition result in Cohen extensions which is essentially proven in section 6 of \cite{SVHDLwLC} and will allow us to create type $II$ trivializations of families indexed by very large sets of Cohen sequences on sets with fewer but still sufficiently many Cohen sequences.
 We first make a preliminary definition.